 Basic and Translational Research

 Our newly renovated state of the art research facility boasts over 11,417 square feet of research space that comprise activities ranging from bench to bedside.
 We focus on collaborative research within other divisions and centers at Feinberg.

 Center for Translational Metabolism and Health

 The Center for Translational Metabolism and Health, housed in the Institute for Public Health and Medicine, unites Feinberg scientists from across multiple disciplines to explore the role of nutrition in health and disease.
-Directed by division faculty member Myles Wolf, MD, MMSc, the CTMH hypothesizes that that large amounts of phosphate-based additives, consumed through processed foods, contribute to heart failure (HF) and advanced chronic kidney disease (CKD).
+Directed by division faculty member Tamara Isakova, MD, MMSc the CTMH hypothesizes that that large amounts of phosphate-based additives, consumed through processed foods, contribute to heart failure (HF) and advanced chronic kidney disease (CKD).
 Learn more about their work via the CTMH website.

 Center for Kidney Research and Therapeutics